Do you know the five simple factors that help your baby develop a healthy attention span?

 Vision is a critical part of attention.
 Numerous studies have established a link between nutrition and the development of a strong visual system.

 By recording babies’ heart rates, eye-tracking, and behavioral responses to being shown adult faces, researchers can track their attention.
 (Heart rate slows when a baby is attending to something.)
-When studies compared babies who had received either formula with DHA or breastmilk with DHA (dependent on mom’s dietary intake) to those who hadn’t received DHA, those who had DHA in their diet showed better sustained attention scores.
+When studies compared babies who had received either formula that had DHA to those who hadn’t received DHA, those who had DHA in their diet showed better sustained attention scores through 9 months of age.

 Varied Activities and Routines